Toy guns on Halloween: Costume fun or a concealed firearm?

 Is that a toy gun?
 Is it a real gun?
 How much time might you have to make that life-and-death determination?

-Which brings us to tomorrow’s date — October 31 — and Halloween.
-No matter what night (or day) it is, the totality of the circumstances ultimately dictates what you as an officer will do when you encounter what may be a harmless child with a toy, or what may be a dangerous suspect bent on taking the life of a cop.
+This brings us to Halloween.
+No matter what night (or day) it is, the totality of the circumstances ultimately dictates what you as an officer will do when you encounter what may be a harmless child with a toy or what may be a dangerous suspect bent on taking the life of a cop.

-Tomorrow night there will be people of all ages dressed up — some in costumes that have replica (or “toy”) weapons – so we asked our followers on Facebook about their take on toy guns as part of a Halloween costume.
+On Halloween people of all ages dress up.
+Some people decide to wear costumes that have replica (or toy) weapons – so we asked our followers on social media about their take on toy guns as part of a Halloween costume.

 Christine Hoskins-Tardibone, Ph.D., N.C.C — School Counselor, Auburn High School and Adjunct Professor, Syracuse University